Firemans Contractors Inc., Environmental & Sustainability Policy Statement

 Asphalt is cooling down the mix with innovative warm-mix asphalt pavement technologies.
 These new processes and products reduce the temperatures at which pavement material is produced and placed.
 Warm mix conserves 15 to 30 percent of the energy required at the mixing plant, reduces emissions, and yields construction benefits including a longer paving season in cool climates plus better performance and longer life for the pavements.

-Firemans Contractors Inc. is committed to working with all of its clients, shareholders and the communities to create a culture and adopt practices that can achieve environmental sustainability.
+Firemans Contractors Inc. is committed to working with all of its clients and communities to create a culture and adopt practices that can achieve environmental sustainability.